Bravais lattice: In 3 dimensions

 Not all combinations of lattice systems and centering types are needed to describe all of the possible lattices, as it can be shown that several of these are in fact equivalent to each other.
 For example, the monoclinic I lattice can be described by a monoclinic C lattice by different choice of crystal axes.
 Similarly, all A- or B-centred lattices can be described either by a C- or P-centering.
 This reduces the number of combinations to 14 conventional Bravais lattices, shown in the table below.
-Below each diagram is the Pearson symbol for that Bravais lattice.

 Note: In the unit cell diagrams in the following table all the lattice points on the cell boundary (corners and faces) are shown; however, not all of these lattice points technically belong to the given unit cell.
-This can be seen by imagining moving the unit cell slightly in the negative direction of each axis while keeping the lattice points fixed.
-Roughly speaking, this can be thought of as moving the unit cell slightly left, slightly down, and slightly out of the screen.
-This shows that only one of the eight corner lattice points (specifically the front, left, bottom one) belongs to the given unit cell (the other seven lattice points belong to adjacent unit cells).
+Only one of the eight corner lattice points belongs to the given unit cell and the other seven lattice points belong to adjacent unit cells.
+This can be seen by imagining moving the unit cell slightly left, slightly down, and slightly out of the screen while keeping the lattice points fixed.
 In addition, only one of the two lattice points shown on the top and bottom face in the Base-centered column belongs to the given unit cell.
 Finally, only three of the six lattice points on the faces in the Face-centered column belong to the given unit cell.